Damian De Sabatta

 To clamp the inner legs, 8mm holes were drilled in outer legs at the bottom for a M6 nut and bolt set.
-The bolts are welded to the outer legs, so larger M6 nuts were used.
+The nuts are welded to the outer legs, so larger M6 nuts were used.
 The bolts had heads suitable for screwdrivers but the slot for a screwdriver was used to weld in pairs of washers.
 This avoids requiring a screwdriver in the field.

 Those assisting Damian (thanks John and Isabella) quickly cleaned off the welding slag and added polishing with a 40 grit zirconium flap disc, followed by a paint job.

 The tripod sieve stand has six major and probably unique outstanding design characteristics:

 - It extends from an extremely compact foldable size in both height and width

 - It has a versatile geometry to work under different conditions, including uneven ground.
 There are three independent geometry types: tripod leg length, angle of leg and height of sieve

 - It is very easy to vary the geometry and to fold away

 - It can be used to sieve with water